SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD CDM-625 SNMP.md

 - Tx/Rx Interfaces and Framing: The **Tx**/**Rx** **Interface Types** and **Framing Modes** have **higher priority** over the other parameters.
 They should be configured before other parameters are set.
 - Tx/Rx operating parameters: Remaining parameters for configuration.
 - Carrier-in-Carrier (CnC) parameters: Click the **CnC** page button to access CnC configurable parameters.
-- ACM parameters:Click the **ACM** page button to access ACM configurable parameters.
+- ACM parameters: Click the **ACM** page button to access ACM configurable parameters.

 ### Config - LAN - IP